theluqmn/the-revelations/_posts/2025-11-15-risk-management-process.md

 ### 4- Execute a strategy

 Think about the processes, changes, actions and decisions that you can take to mitigate the potential risks, and maximise the opportunities that you have identified to create a strategy.
+Remember, [a plan is not a strategy](https://youtu.be/iuYlGRnC7J8?si=tLslJo6oHJ6lNLvY).
 These strategies should be straightforward and a no-brainer.

 Execute the strategy and monitor your progress.